 Yup, I'm pretty thrilled it's strawberry season!

 Strawberry shortcake cookies are obviously just one thing you can do with fresh strawberries this season.
-I have lots of other recipes I love making, both sweet and savory.
-Here are a few of my favorites:
+I have lots of other dessert recipes I love making.
+Here are some of my favorites:

 - Strawberry Breakfast Tarts